itsunderscores/Fortnite-Offsets/README.md

 ## Main offsets

 Values are copied from `offsets.h`.
-Globals (`GWorld`, `gEngine`) are relative to the game module base. `GWorld` is encrypted — XOR, byteswap, then subtract.
+Globals (`UWORLD`, `gEngine`) are relative to the game module base. `UWORLD` is encrypted — XOR, byteswap, then subtract.
 Everything else is a class member offset.
 Labels use Unreal names (`Class::Member`).

 ### Core / world